CloudStationTeam/docs/source/deployment.md

 # CloudStation Deployment
-The instructions describe our setup process on an EC2 instance running Ubuntu 22.4 LTS.
+The instructions describe our setup process on an EC2 instance running Ubuntu 22.4 LTS ????.
 The steps should be similar if you use a server with Linux Distributions.

 [CloudStation source code](https://github.com/CloudStationTeam/cloud_station_web)
 ## Step-by-step deployment guide